baking-bad/etherlink-bridge/README.md

 # Etherlink FA Token Bridge

 The tools in this repository help you bridge tokens between Tezos layer 1 and Etherlink.
-You can use them to set up bridging for any Tezos token that is compliant with the FA standard, versions 1.2, 2.0, and 2.1.
+You can use them to set up bridging for any Tezos token that is compliant with the FA standard, versions 1.2 or 2.
 For more information about the FA standards, see [Token standards](https://docs.tezos.com/architecture/tokens#token-standards) on docs.tezos.com.

 The tools also help you submit bridging transactions, both for bridging tokens from Tezos to Etherlink (depositing) and for bridging tokens from Etherlink to Tezos (withdrawing).